sktime/sktime/docs/source/get_involved/governance.rst

    The form of the scientific reference can be a description in the class docstring, or a link to a scientific document, e.g., on the arXiv.
 Such a scientific document need not be peer-reviewed or journal published, but must adhere to scientific standards.
--  We strive to consolidate existing functionality if helps to improve the usability and maintainability of the project.
+-  We strive to consolidate existing functionality if it helps to improve the usability and maintainability of the project.
 For example, when there are multiple techniques for the same purpose, we may choose to present one variant as the "primary default", and rarer variants as less accessible or findable alternatives.
 The choice of the "primary default"